 I’m not saying that is necessarily a good thing.
 Music is supposed to be all about exchanging emotion and feeling, and you can’t do that online like in person.
 Even the thought of comparing the feeling of playing on stage or in the studio with 4 other people to myself on short which a backing track is sad.

-The start of the pandemic saw for me personally a surge of order from musicians and from non-musicians.
-People who worked other job but had their dream in the closet of recording their song with no time to do so normally.
+The start of the pandemic saw for me personally a surge of orders from musicians and from non-musicians.
+People who worked other jobs but had their dream in the closet of recording their song with no time to do so normally.
 Loads of layers and real estate agents with some songs they had written back in college came to me with a request for guitar tracks and full production.

 That all being said what the pandemic did was mostly accelerate what was already a started process for many industries and also brought us good stuff like the Corona Lessons from the legendary session guitarist Tom Bukovac

 Developing Countries are starting to compete

 Like me, there are many session players in developing countries that can serve your song and add value to the recording industry.
 The lack of a proper recording industry and expensive recording sessions makes it necessary for us to find other mediums to work with.